rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-cordova-sdk.md

 ## Identify

-The `identify` call lets you identify a visiting user and associate them to their actions.
+The `identify` call lets you identify a visiting user and associate them with their actions.
 It also lets you record the traits about them like their name, email address, etc.

 {% hint style="info" %}
 For more information on the `identify` call and the supported fields, refer to the [**RudderStack Events Specification**](https://docs.rudderstack.com/rudderstack-api/api-specification/rudderstack-spec/identify) guide.